-Austin Badger Park webpage
+Austin Badger Park

-Austin Badger Park map
+Tips for birding Austin Badger Park

 Austin Badger Park is in the process of being created from an overgrown golf course.
 You may access the park from a new parking lot off of River Styx.
 There is a concrete path (previously a cart path) that winds its way through miles of grassy strips (overgrown fairways) and alongside mature trees.
 This park is very hilly, and while you climb to some beautiful hilltop views, you must walk up (and down) some very steep hills.
 I would rate it as strenuous.